8 Things You Should Never Clean with a Swiffer

 Cleaning with a Swiffer

 Swiffer products may be convenient and easy to use, but cleaning experts say they’re not safe for all surfaces.
 From marble surfaces to wooden decks, there are a few areas where you shouldn’t be using a Swiffer to clean.
 Here’s what to use instead.
-If you’re interested in buying the same cleaning products professional cleaners always buy, Amazon Prime Day is just around the corner with incredible deals on great cleaning products.
+If you’re interested in buying the cleaning products professional cleaners always buy, Black Friday is just around the corner with incredible deals on cleaning products.
+(And if you don’t already own a Swiffer, you should snag one—it’s one of the best-reviewed cleaning products on Amazon!)

 Carpets and rugs